Talking in front of different groups and delivering a speech is a regular activity during high school. When you get to college, it happens even more.

 6. Speak Slowly

-Always keep in mind that nothing reveals more nerves than speaking fast when delivering a speech.
-Therefore, if you want to have a positive influence on the crowd, speak slowly so that they completely understand and hear what you are saying.
+Remember that nothing reveals more nerves than speaking fast when delivering a speech.
+Therefore, if you want to influence the crowd positively, talk slowly so they completely understand and hear what you are saying.

-When in a normal conversation, people generally use around 300 to 400 words in a minute, but if you are giving a speech, you should try using 140 to 160 words per minute.
+People generally use around 300 to 400 words in a minute in a normal conversation.
+Still, if you are giving a speech, use 140 to 160 words per minute.